rahulkumarsingh73690/acss-site/app/docs/frequently-asked-questions.md

 The value for `font-weight` in the `.hero-module .button {...}` rule is overwritten by the Atomic class in the markup.

-<p class="noteBox info">Choosing a `i` for the namespace (i.e. `#atomic`) guarantees that Atomic CSS styles overwrite any other rule in a project based on classes &mdash; regardless how many classes are being used. <br> We do not use `!important` as such styling would overwrite inline styles as well as other rules in a project that could be using an `id` to create more specific styling.</p>
+<p class="noteBox info">Choosing a `id` for the namespace (i.e. `#atomic`) guarantees that Atomic CSS styles overwrite any other rule in a project based on classes &mdash; regardless how many classes are being used. <br> We do not use `!important` as such styling would overwrite inline styles as well as other rules in a project that could be using an `id` to create more specific styling.</p>

 ## What are the benefits of Atomic CSS?

 The main benefit of Atomic CSS is that it prevents bloat by *dramatically reducing redundancy*.
-This is possible because rules are content agnostic which makes them much more re-usable than rules based on semantic selectors.
+This is possible because rules are content agnostic which makes them much more re-usable than rules based on &quot;semantic&quot; selectors.

 It also:

 <dl class="dl-list">
     <dt>moves specificity out of the way:</dt>
-    <dd>authors do not have to sandbox their styling via contextual selectors, everything is done via generic classes through markup - which reduces <em>weight</em> and <em>scope</em>.</dd>
+    <dd>authors do not have to sandbox their styling via contextual selectors, everything is done via generic classes through markup - which normalizes <em>weight</em> and reduces <em>scope</em>.</dd>
     <dt>improves performance:</dt>
-    <dd>less bloat means less bytes (much less).</dd>
+    <dd>less bloat means less bytes (<em>much less</em>).</dd>
     <dt>removes dependencies:</dt>
-    <dd>"components" (or "objects") rely on generic CSS rules, so there is no need to associate them with their own rules or styles sheet.</dd>
+    <dd>"components" (or "objects") <em>rely on generic CSS rules</em>, so there is no need to associate them with their own rules or styles sheet.</dd>
     <dt>allows to share content and assets easily:</dt>
     <dd>UI patterns can be easily shared across projects as their styling relies on the same generic set of rules (the same style sheet).</dd>
     <dt>leverages cache:</dt>